masoudkaarimi/llm-code-context-generator/README.md

 ## The Solution

 **LLM Code Context Generator** fixes this.
-It walks through your project directory, uses your `.gitignore` file and a custom config to skip irrelevant files, and creates one single, organized Markdown file.
+It walks through your project directory, uses your .gitignore file, comprehensive built-in defaults, and a custom config to skip irrelevant files, and creates one single, organized Markdown file.

 You can paste this file into your favorite AI chat to give it the deep understanding it needs to provide truly helpful, project-aware answers.

 ## Key Features

 - **🚀 Fast and Local**: Runs entirely on your machine, ensuring your code stays private and the process is quick.
-- **🧠 Smart Filtering**: Automatically understands and uses the rules from your project's `.gitignore` file.
+- **🧠 Smart Filtering**: Automatically uses your `.gitignore` rules, plus powerful built-in defaults to skip common noise (like node_modules, .git, .log files, and media).
 - **⚙️ Standardized Configuration**: Configure the tool using the standard `pyproject.toml` file, keeping your project root clean.
+- **✨ Priority Overrides**: Explicitly allow specific files or extensions (like `.env` or `.md`) to bypass and override all ignore rules.
 - **🤖 AI-Friendly Format**: The output is clean Markdown with language-specific code blocks, making it easy for LLMs to parse.
 - **✅ Easy to Use**: Install with a single command and run it from anywhere on your system.